Goal 10: Reduced Inequalities

 2 september 2020

 Britain’s most successful female boxer Nicola Adams, 37, is making history for being part of the first same-sex couple ever to compete in 16 years of BBC’s Strictly Come Dancing.
-The Olympic gold medallist will star with a female professional dancer from next month, a move dubbed ‘well overdue’ by many of the show’s fans and past contestants.
+The Olympic gold medallist is currently starring with her professional dance partner Katya Jones, a move dubbed ‘well overdue’ by many of the show’s fans and past contestants.

 Nicola has long been an LGBTQ+ role model, as the first openly gay person to win an Olympic boxing Gold medal.
 Previously speaking out about gender equality in sport, Nicola said, ‘Women should be able to do any sport they choose.’